 Your first priority, after any car accident, is to seek medical treatment for your injuries.
 Whether you decide to seek a settlement agreement with an insurance company or take your case to trial, it is essential to document your injuries and follow through with any medical treatment prescribed.
 Failing to address your injuries, or minimizing their effect, could jeopardize either a settlement or a car accident lawsuit.

-A personal injury lawsuit begins with our Pennsylvania car accident attorney drafting a complaint, including the plaintiff’s allegations against all potential defendants.
+A personal injury lawsuit begins with our Bucks County car accident attorney drafting a complaint, including the plaintiff’s allegations against all potential defendants.
 It will also request compensation and outline the legal theories of the case.
 Then the complaint must be served on or hand-delivered to each defendant.